relativitydev/relativity-trace-documentation/docs/trace_connectors_user_guide.md

 ### Generic steps that apply to all data sources

-1. Configure Data Source Object in Relativity
+1. Create a new Data Source in Relativity in Relativity Trace.
+Go to the Data Source tab, then click on "New Data Source" in upper left hand corner.

 2. Create Monitored Individuals and associate them with a Data Source